Lord Henry Lennox: Personal life

 Lennox married Amelia Susannah (née Smith, then Brooman), widow of John White, in 1883.
 They had no children.
-He died in August 1886, aged 64.
+He died in August 1886, aged 64, and was buried in the family vault in the Lady Chapel of Chichester Cathedral.
 Lady Henry Lennox died in February 1903.
 John White was the uncle of another peer, Lord Overtoun, while lady Amelia was the great-grandmother of 1950s MP Richard Brooman-White.